 Leveraging State resources during capital improvement projects can also assist districts in the acquisition of computer infrastructure and devices.
 Districts are entitled to reimbursement for a portion of their eligible capital expenses, depending on their relative wealth.
 The levels of reimbursement (ranging from 98% for the most economically-disadvantaged districts to 10% for the least economically-disadvantaged districts), are subject to maximum thresholds.
-Districts may combine these funds with other State and Federal resources, including E-Rate, EXCEL, and BOCES aid.
+Districts may combine these funds with other State and Federal resources, including E-Rate, Smart Schools Bond Act funds, and BOCES aid.

 The State building aid program, which requires voter approval of capital projects, is the main avenue for capital funding.
 After voter approval, a district can design and implement a program to upgrade significantly their technology capabilities.
 The State will fund technology infrastructure as an eligible expense in either new construction or reconstruction of existing facilities.

 Such funding throughout the facility and district can include: